-- a travel plan; - a 20 mph (miles per hour) zone; - · routes off the main road which are easy to access; - safer alternatives to the congested highway; - a 'Safer Routes to School' scheme; and - a 'walking bus' scheme (where children walk to school in a group, with supervision).
+- a 20 mph (miles per hour) zone; - routes off the main road which are easy to access; - safer alternatives to the congested highway; - a 'Safer Routes to School' scheme; and

-There are a number of ways you can help, most importantly by considering how your child gets to school, but also by asking your school whether they have developed, and more importantly are putting into practice, their school travel plan.
-If your school already has a travel plan, you could help set up a junior road-safety team or a school travel council.
-This would be made up of a mixture of children from the school, who can take responsibility for the plan and come up with their own initiatives to further encourage and promote sustainable travel and work towards achieving the travel plan's targets.
+There are a number of ways you can help, most importantly by considering how your child gets to school, but also by asking your school whether they are regularly updating, developing and crucially putting into practice, their school travel plan.
+Within your school's existing school travel plan, you could help set up a junior road-safety team or a school travel council to help promote and encourage sustainable transport and active travel.
+This would be made up of a mixture of children from the school, who can take responsibility for the plan and come up with their own initiatives to further encourage and promote sustainable travel and work towards achieving the school travel plan's targets.